kotaaaa/github_resume/README_EN.md

 ### 2020/04 - 2022/02 : **Rakuten Group, Inc**

-Job Title: Application Engineer
+Job Title: **Application Engineer**

 I worked as a software engineer for consumer electronics e-commerce services for two years.
-I was mainly responsible for the back-end of the site and batch development of product integration, and also performed tasks related to front-end development, CICD, and infrastructure areas.
+I was mainly responsible for the back-end of the site and batch development of product integration, and also performed tasks related to front-end development, CI/CD, and infrastructure areas.

 - Front-end and back-end development to add new functionality to the e-commerce site
 - Web Application development of the Internal API management system